The elements in a building are roughly divided into two parts

 - the services such as wiring and drainage.

-The other factor which becomes important is how the materials used in the various elements are sourced and eventually disposed of and how much energy goes into making them.
+The other factor which becomes important is how the materials used in the various elements are sourced and eventually disposed of and how much energy goes into making them (the embodied energythe total amount of energy it takes to make a material (or a building).
+See more on embodied energy).

 If you purchase a kit house you are very much in the hands of the supplier and you need to check out their materials and design whereas if you go down the route of designing and building it yourself then you have (hopefully) more control over all the ingredients.